ysyk2021/the-master-decision-maker-2-0-strategies-for-making-complex-decisions-with-network-science-and/src/chapter-5-3.md

-# Using Simulation and Other Tools to Compare Options

 When faced with complex decisions, it is crucial to have a systematic approach that allows for a thorough comparison of available options.
 In this chapter, we will explore the use of simulation and other tools to aid decision-making processes.
 By leveraging network science and complexity theory, we can gain valuable insights into the potential outcomes and risks associated with various choices.